Doctor Strange: Stephen Strange Sr.

-First appearing in flashbacks, Dr. Stephen Strange married his former student, Clea, and the two of them had a child, Stephen Jr. Strange Sr. later vanished, and Clea decided to raise Stephen Jr. away from magic.
+First appearing in flashbacks, Dr. Stephen Strange married his former student Clea and the two of them had a child named Stephen Strange Jr. Strange Sr. later vanished and Clea decided to raise Stephen Jr. away from magic.
 The title of "Sorcerer Supreme" was only self-proclaimed by the elder Strange as reported in the comics during a TV news broadcast.

 Stephen Strange Jr.

-As a college student, Stephen Jr. was approached by Wong, who told him about his father and took him on as a student.
-He supports himself as a new-age guru to the rich, powerful and famous, and is seen as a celebrity, appearing on television talk shows.
+As a college student, Stephen Strange Jr. was approached by Wong who told him about his father and took him on as a student.
+He supports himself as a new-age guru to the rich, powerful, and famous, and is seen as a celebrity appearing on television talk shows.
 He is known to the public as "Dr. Strange", although he does not hold a medical degree or doctorate.
-He has bemoaned his lack of knowledge in things mystical and usually, just barely saves the day with one last desperate, untried spell.
+Stephen Strange Jr. has bemoaned his lack of knowledge in things mystical and usually, just barely saves the day with one last desperate untried spell.
 Starting in Ultimate Spider-Man #107, this Doctor Strange is a member of Daredevil's team fighting against the Kingpin, the Ultimate Knights.

-In Ultimatum, Strange is gruesomely killed by Dormammu when Hulk rampages through his house.
+In Ultimatum, Strange is killed by Dormammu when Hulk rampages through his house.
 A mysterious person later found his body.